 Curtained Clothes Nook

 While architectural features like nooks and slanted walls give a room character, they can also result in a lot of wasted space.
 Need some additional storage?
 Put that square footage to work!
-Use curtains to close off unused areas, creating an impromptu closet for clothes, toys, and anything else you’d prefer to keep out of site.Continue to 10 of 11 below.
+Use curtains to close off unused areas, creating an impromptu closet for clothes, toys, and anything else you’d prefer to keep out of site.Continue to 9 of 10 below.

 Easy DIY Closet

-A great space-saver, loft beds allow you to reclaim the square footage formally occupied by the bed and put it to good use.
-Purchase a model with additional built in storage, or use the extra space to create a luxurious walk-in.
+A great space-saver, loft beds allow you to reclaim the square footage formerly occupied by the bed and put it to good use.
+Purchase or build a model with additional built-in storage, or use the extra space to create a luxurious walk-in.